clovvis/NPA/README.md

     --tcpdump-filter 'tcp port 443'
 ----------------------------------------------------------

-* Uso: ./run_offline_analysis.sh
+* Usage: ./run_offline_analysis.sh

-* Benefício: Não requer root; ideal para análise forense.
+* Benefit: Does not require root; ideal for forensic analysis.

-4. Configuração Avançada com Limpeza Automática (Automated Cleanup Setup) Para testes longos, configure limpeza mais frequente e saída em diretório temporário:
+4. Advanced Setup with Automated Cleanup

+For long tests, configure more frequent cleanup and output to a temporary directory:

 #!/bin/bash
 # run_long_test.sh